pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 has a provider state that ends with payment, and `-Ppact.filter.providerState=` will match any interaction that does not have a provider state.

+## Publishing to the Gradle Community Portal

+To publish the plugin to the community portal requires first publishing the plugin to jcenter via the bintray plugin.

+    $ gradle :pact-jvm-provider-gradle_2.11:bintrayUpload